Flag Day Saturday Features Anti-Trump Protests in San Jose and Nationwide

 “NO KINGS” banners are to be unfurled over Highway 101 in Palo Alto, Menlo Park and Belmont.

-In San Francisco, a “No Kings Day” march will be held from Dolores Park to the Civic Center Plaza, beginning at 11:30am.
+In San Francisco, a “No Kings Day” march began in Dolores Park, ending at the Civic Center Plaza, beginning at 11:30am.

-Demonstrations are to occur at 58 sites in the Bay Area.
+Demonstrations were scheduled at 58 sites in the Bay Area.

-The biggest demonstrations nationally are set for Phoenix, Houston, Chicago, Atlanta, Charlotte and Washington D.C. as well as the major capitals in Western Europe.
+The biggest demonstrations nationally were set for Phoenix, Houston, Chicago, Atlanta, Charlotte and Washington D.C. as well as the major capitals in Western Europe.

-Saturday is also Flag Day, and will feature an unprecedented and controversial military parade in downtown Washington, D.C., to celebrate the U.S. Army’s 250th birthday.
+Saturday is also Flag Day, and featured an unprecedented and controversial military parade in downtown Washington, D.C., to celebrate the U.S. Army’s 250th birthday.
 June 14 also is President Donald Trump’s birthday.

 The protest organizers called for "a nationwide day of defiance...to reject authoritarianism."